spak9/MobileAdventures/README.md

 ## frida

-The `frida` directory will be main workplace for 64-bit ARM-related hooking items.
+The `frida` directory will be my main workplace for 64-bit ARM-related hooking items.
 My vision is to make it into some sort of "manual" where there will be tid-bits of my thoughts and experiments, each of which being broken down into pieces.